-Every business--even a very successful business--eventually ends.
 Accordingly you will need to someday to shut down, or liquidate, any S corporations you start.

-Note: The discussion here focuses on steps for dissolving an S corporation, but the information will probably also be helpful if you're asking yourself questions such as, "How do I end a corporation?", "how do I dissolve a regular corporation?", and "how do I stop doing business as a corporation?".
+But one other thing to note: The discussion here focuses on steps for dissolving an S corporation, but the information will probably also be helpful if you're asking yourself questions such as, "How do I end a corporation?", "how do I dissolve a regular corporation?", and "how do I stop doing business as a corporation?".

 Submitting Articles of Dissolution